 Lothian, A., 2005b, Barossa and Light Region Landscape Assessment Study.
 Report for Planning SA and the Barossa Council, the Light Regional Council, and the Barossa Light Regional Development Board.
 Adelaide

-Lothian, A., 2007, South Australian River Murray Landscape Assessment Project.
+Lothian, A., 2007a & b, South Australian River Murray Landscape Assessment Project.
 Report for the Department of Water, Land and Biodiversity Conservation and the South Australian Murray Darling Basin Natural Resources Management Board.
-Adelaide.
+Adelaide (included the River Murray Development Survey).

 Lothian, A., 2009.
 Flinders Ranges Landscape Quality Assessment Project.
 Report for the South Australian Department for Environment & Heritage.